 |Headsail||North Sails - Furling (2009)|

 In 2009, this boat was partially re-rigged with a new main mast and Schaefer in-boom furlers for the mainsail and mizzen.
 A two-speed Harken electric winch for the mainsail halyard was installed.
-All sail control may be handled from the cockpit.
+All sail controls may be handled from the cockpit.
 Steps to the top of the main mast.
 Steps to the spreaders on the mizzen.
 Seldon carbon fiber whisker pole.
 Harken 46ST 2 speed electric winch on cabin top.
-Barien 27ST mizzen sheet/halyard winches.
+Barient 27ST mizzen sheet/halyard winches.

 There are two plumbed waste water systems aboard.
 One is a 12 volt treat and discharge system and the other is a manual pump to a holding tank with either a manual pump out or a Y valve for overboard.